acasi-ctf/docs/src/developing_win.md

 ## Accessing the UI
 To access the UI, we need to enable the minikube tunnel.
 In your WSL shell, run `minikube tunnel`.
+It should be noted that you will need to have the tunnel running during any development work, it is not a permanent operation.
 You should see output similar to the following, requiring your sudo password.

 ```
 ☁  ~  minikube tunnel